mit1mit1/combined-log-parser/README.md

 # Parse HTTP logs

 Parse HTTP logs using nodejs.
 While this repo is functional, it is more or less an exercise in clean coding and TDD.
-In practice, we'd probably want a more efficient tool than a command-line run nodejs file.
+In practice, we'd probably want a more efficient tool than a command line nodejs script.

 ## Requires